Hakiick/T-POO-700-STG_1/README.md

 the working times that we have seeded are on from the 10/10 to the 31/10

+You can clock in or out for the whole team if you're the manager of it, in the admin Users page

 Also note that when clocking in out of a working time it creates a working time to account overtime work